- Sleep Products

 Most mattress manufacturers offer some sort of sleep trial, during which customers can test out their mattress for a given length of time (usually 90 nights or longer) and then return it for a full or partial refund.
-This allows teens to test out several mattresses at different price-points without committing their families to a full purchase.
-However, it’s important to read the fine print: some sleep trials level hefty return fees.
+The Layla, Brooklyn Bedding Bowery, and Saatva mattresses all tack on an additional 30 nights with their sleep trials, bringing the total to a generous 120 nights.

-When mattress-shopping for a teenager and comparing different brands and models, here are a few considerations to keep in mind:
+When mattress shopping for a teenager and comparing different brands and models, here are a few considerations to keep in mind:

 Some mattress types, such as innerspring and memory foam models, carry lower average price-points than other types, such as hybrid and latex models.
 Shipping costs are another factor, especially for those who live in Alaska, Hawaii, or overseas U.S. territories; many mattress brands will only ship for free within the contiguous U.S.